Assassination of Jamal Khashoggi: Dismissal of US lawsuit

 On 18 November 2022, the Biden administration provided a legal opinion that Saudi crown prince Mohammed bin Salman holds immunity over his alleged role in Khashoggi's assassination.
 The federal judge deciding a lawsuit had invited the administration's opinion.
 The Biden administration said that the State Department was offering this opinion "under longstanding and well-established principles of customary international law" unrelated to "the merits of the case".
 Khashoggi's former fiancée Hatice Cengiz condemned the opinion, stating her feelings that "Jamal died again today" and that the U.S. government was choosing "money" over "justice".
 Amnesty International called the opinion a "deep betrayal" that "suggests shady deals made throughout."

-On 6 December, the judge dismissed the lawsuit.
+On 6 December 2022, the judge dismissed the lawsuit.
+The court wrote that "there is a strong argument that plaintiffs' claims against bin Salman and the other defendants are meritorious" and that allegations of Bin Salman's involvement was "credible" but dismissed Bin Salman as a defendant based on head-of-state immunity, and dismissed the other two defendants, Saud al-Qahtani and Ahmed al-Assiri due to a lack of personal jurisdiction.